wei772/Lync/UCMA/Sample Applications/Reference/VoiceCompanion/readme.txt

 Customer Endpoint
 -----------------
 The application is written to optimize the use of UserEndpoint to serve the customer.
 Only one endpoint is used so that users can use other endpoints (out of 8 allowed endpoints per user in Microsoft Lync Server) for their own use.
-The customer session uses the endpoint to publish online presence, followed by “InACall” presence.
+The customer session uses the endpoint to publish online presence, followed by “InACall?presence.
 In addition, the user endpoint is used to create a conversation for joining the conference.
-This makes is possible to issue commands such as “conference invitations” to other contacts using the identity of the customer.
+This makes is possible to issue commands such as “conference invitations?to other contacts using the identity of the customer.

 Customer Contact Manager
 ------------------------